codefeathers/WordBox/README.md

 # w 🔥

-### WordBox—A truly modern development environment for WordPress
+### WordBox—A truly modern development environment for WordPress and PHP

+> WordBox is a portmanteau of WordPress and Sandbox.
+Although the name implies WordPress, you can really put in any PHP script using WordBox just as easily.

 WordBox is a truly modern WordPress site development (and deployment) environment.